 Have you ever said yes to something and then regretted the commitment you made?
 If so, you’re normal.
 Saying no is difficult for two primary reasons, which I will share below.
 But being able to say no is essential in creating the capacity to say yes to, and to be successful at, what is truly important.

-I’ve been working with a particular client in the large-format printing business for about 18 months now.
-The company’s owners started in their garage in 2004, and today have built the company into a successful $10+ million business with around 100 employees.
+Many of the organizations I work with struggle with this, especially when it comes to turning down orders that are simply not a good fit for them.
+One particular example is from a printing and large-format graphics organization I have been working with for more than 5 years now.
+The company’s owners started in their garage in 2004, and today have built the company into a successful $10+ million busines.
 But it wasn’t without some bumps along the way.

 In the early days, they were taking every order that came their way.
 It was always about finding a way to get to yes—and in those early days, doing so was critical to their survival.
-By the time we started working together in January of 2016, the business had grown to about $8 million in revenue and 70 employees.
-They had invested in very expensive large-format printing equipment, CNC machines, and the like and were capable of taking on very large projects.
-But their ability to achieve growth had flatlined.
-And they were stuck.
+By the time we started working together, they had invested in very expensive large-format printing equipment and were capable of taking on very large projects.
+But their ability to achieve growth had flatlined and they were stuck.

-One of the early issues we recognized that was holding them back and causing frustrations was that they were still saying yes to everything that came their way.
+One of the early issues we recognized that was holding them back and causing frustrations was that they were still saying yes to every job that came their way.
 It was a habit based on what allowed them to survive when they were a startup.
-When we started to look at the kind of work that was a good fit for the business as it stands today, they began to recognize that much of the work they were saying yes to included jobs that were too small to efficiently utilize their newer, higher capacity production model.
+When we began to look at the kind of work that was a good fit for the current business, they began to recognize that much of the work they were saying yes to included jobs that were too small to efficiently utilize their newer, higher capacity production model.
 What was a fit for them in startup mode was no longer a fit.

 The end result was that by saying yes to the small projects they had survived on in the early days, but which now created inefficiencies, bottlenecks, and frustrations, they were essentially saying no to doing more of the kind of work that was a right fit for them in their current stage.
 When they began to say no to the smaller orders that didn’t fit, they created more capacity to go after the big jobs that did.
-They became more efficient, more profitable, and their growth rate accelerated 20% in our first year together.
+They became more efficient, more profitable, and their growth rate accelerated.

 Why Is “No” So Difficult?